mdda/colab_helper/README.md

 >   This is for *expert use* only.
 If you don't know what this is doing,
 >   or how to get it to run, then this isn't something you should be messing with.

->   Note also that this is far 'cleaner' than other scripts you might find on the web :
+>   Note also that this is far more security conscientious than other scripts you might find on the web :
->   It doesn't allow logins via passwords, for instance, nor execute arbitrary scripts from the web.
+>   It doesn't allow logins via passwords, for instance, nor execute arbitrary scripts downloaded from a url.

 Example use (it will print out the required local `ssh` command) :